Non-closed scalar charge in four-dimensional Einstein-scalar-Gauss-Bonnet black hole thermodynamics: Introduction

 In parallel to these developments, it has been shown that a covariant definition of scalar charge enables the formulation of no-hair theorems by requiring regularity both at spatial infinity and on the bifurcation surface in asymptotically flat black holes \cite{Ballesteros:2023iqb, Ballesteros:2023muf}.
-The key insight is to define the scalar charge through a closed $2$--form $\mathbf{Q}$.
-When the $4$--dimensional theory admits a shift symmetry from a real scalar, one defines a $3$--form current $\mathbf{J}$ associated with this symmetry and writes $d\mathbf{J}$ in terms of the scalar equation of motion $\mathbf{E}_{\phi}$, i.e., $d\mathbf{J}=-\mathbf{E}_\phi$.
-The $2$--form scalar charge is then obtained by contracting this relation with a Killing vector $k$ and evaluating it on-shell.
-Since the fields are invariant under the diffeomorphisms generated by $k$ (the Lie derivative of the scalar with respect to $k$ vanishes), the resulting $2$--form charge is guaranteed to be closed on-shell.
-A similar procedure can be applied in theories where the shift symmetry of a real scalar is broken by a scalar potential.
-In this case, the requirement that the scalar potential is invariant under the diffeomorphisms generated by $k$ is the condition that ensures that the $2$--form scalar charge is, again, closed on-shell.
+The key insight is to define the scalar charge through a closed $2$--form $\mathbf{Q}_\phi$.
+When the $4$--dimensional theory admits a shift symmetry from a real scalar,\footnote{Here by shift symmetry we mean a dependence of the action on the scalar $\phi$, such that it is invariant under $\phi+\phi_0$ where $\phi_0 $ is a constant.} one defines a current $\mathbf{J}$ associated with this symmetry and writes $d\mathbf{J}$ in terms of the scalar equation of motion $\mathbf{E}_{\phi}$, i.e., $d\mathbf{J}=-\mathbf{E}_\phi$.
+When evaluated on-shell\footnote{In what follows the notation $\dot{=}$ means evaluated on-shell.} $d\mathbf{J}\dot{=}0$ and since the fields are invariant under the diffeomorphisms generated by $k$ (the Lie derivative of the current $\mathbf{J}$ with respect to $k$ vanishes $d\imath_k \mathbf{J}=0$) the closed $2$--form scalar charge is obtained through $\mathbf{Q}_\phi=\imath_k \mathbf{J}$.

-This construction ensures that the $2$--form scalar charge satisfies a Gauss law: it can be integrated over any closed $2$--surface and yields the same result when evaluated either at spatial infinity or on the bifurcation surface.
-The definition is manifestly covariant and offers several advantages, such as allowing for a direct connection with the charges obtained in the Wald formalism and yielding a more natural appearance in the first law.
+A similar procedure can be applied to theories in which the shift symmetry of a real scalar is broken by a scalar potential.
+In these cases, ensuring that the scalar potential is invariant under the diffeomorphisms generated by $k$ guarantees that the scalar charge is, again, closed on-shell.
+This construction ensures that $\mathbf{Q}_\phi$ satisfies a Gauss law: it can be integrated over any closed $2$--surface and yields the same result when evaluated either at spatial infinity or on the bifurcation surface.
+The definition is manifestly covariant and offers several advantages, such as allowing for a direct connection with the charges obtained in the Wald formalism and yielding a more natural appearance in the first law when considering variations of the scalar at infinity.